ytalashko/interview/forex-mtl/README.md

 Solution assumes `one-frame` service will provide responses comparatively quickly, and in case of valid structure data will be fresh.
-This doesn't mean solution will fail to work in case of slow `one-frame` responses, but rates may be outdated (failed requirement) under certain conditions, e.g. there is no checking for the case of `one-frame` services provides already outdated rates.
+This doesn't mean solution will fail to work in case of slow `one-frame` responses, but rates may be outdated (failed requirement) under certain conditions, e.g. there is no checking for the case of `one-frame` service provides already outdated rates.
 For example, `one-frame` response contains rates with `time_stamp` more than 5 minutes back in time (as per requirements).
 In such cases solution will provide outdated rates to the API consumers.
 On the `one-frame` slow responses topic, if that's the case: